Touchscreens for Braille

 “Current physical note takers are big and clunky and range from $3,000 (£2,000) to $6,000 (£4,000).
 Tablet PCs are available at a fraction of the cost and do so much more.”

-In an interview with CNET, Dharmaraja noted that another advantage of the software is that it “can accommodate users whose fingers are small or large, those who type with fingers close together or far apart, even to allow a user to type on a tablet hanging around the neck with hands opposed as if playing a clarinet.”
+In an interview with CNET, Dharmaraja noted that another advantage of the software is that it “can accommodate users whose fingers are small or large, those who type with fingers close together or far apart, even to allow a user to type on a tablet hanging around the neck with hands opposed as if playing the clarinet.”

 There’s no word yet on when the software will be available to the public, but Robin Spinks, the Royal National Institute for Blind People’s manager of digital accessibility, told the BBC that his organization is looking forward to testing it.